joe-nas/nodejs-course/notes.md

 1. On a request to the app server a request and response object is created
 2. From the initial request **middleware** can modify request and response objects until the response is sent (.send()).
-   - we used req.json() to get access to the request body on the req obj.
+   - We used req.json() to get access to the request body on the req obj.
-   - in express "Everything is middleware" even routers.
+   - In express "Everything is middleware" even routers.
-   - all middleware we use in the app is called the middleware stack.
+   - All middleware we use in the app is called the middleware stack.

 the request response cycle:
 `incoming request --> middleware(req,res) --> response`